Practical guide: when to use ChatGPT, Claude, or Perplexity

 - Unique tactics or campaigns

-When should you NOT use Perplexity?
+When NOT to use Perplexity

 Practical workflows: the 3-tool strategy